 The Virginia Human Rights Act (VA HRA), Va.
 Code § 2.2-3900 et seq., prohibits employment discrimination in the workplace.
-The VA HRA was recently amended by SB 868 and SB 712, and the changes will go into effect on July 1.
+The VA HRA was recently amended by SB 868 and SB 712.
 As amended, the VA HRA prohibits discrimination in employment on the basis of race; color; religion; national origin; status as a veteran; sex; marital status; pregnancy, childbirth, or related medical conditions; sexual orientation; or gender identity.
 Va.
 Code §§ 51.5-40 et seq. separately prohibits employment discrimination based on disability and provides remedies for such discrimination.

 A Virginia employee alleging discrimination under the VA HRA must file a complaint with the Division of Human Rights(DHR) before filing in court.
 An employee must file with DHR within 300 days of when the discrimination occurred.
 DHR investigates the complaint and either dismisses the charge with no finding of discrimination or attempts to resolve a finding of discrimination through informal methods.
 After dismissing or unsuccessfully resolving, DHR issues the complaining party with a notice of their right to sue.
 A complainant may also submit a written request to DHR for a notice of a right to file, which DHR provides after either 180 days from the date the original complaint was filed or when it determines it will not complete its investigation within 180 days.